HSSBoston/earth-wind-and-flare/kp-music/readme.md

 This motivated us to map a sequence of Kp values to musical elements.
 Our current algorithm maps 28 Kp values (0, 0+, 1-, 1, 1+, 2-, ... , 9) to 28 musical notes by:

 - Mapping each Kp value to one eighth the duration of a whole note.
+- Mapping Kp=0 to a rest.
 - Mapping Kp=0+ to the first note of a selected scale in the middle octave.
 Higher Kp values are mapped to remaining notes in the scale in order.
 Move to a higher octave if all available notes have been used in the current octave.
 This way, higher Kp values are mapped to higher pitch levels.
    - For example, if the C major scale is selected, Kp=0+ is mapped to the C4 note.
 Kp=1-, 1, 1+, 2-, 2 and 2+ are mapped to D4, E4, F4, G4, A4, and B4.
 Kp=3- is mapped to C5.
-- Expanding the duration of the rest/note if the same Kp value repeats.
+- Expanding the duration of a rest/note if the same Kp value repeats.
    - For example, if Kp=0 repeats twice, the two values are mapped to a quarter rest.
 If Kp=0 repeats 4 times, the four values are mapped to a half rest.
    - If Kp=1- repeats twice, the two values are mapped to a quarter note for D4.
 - Using higher intensity if Kp >= 5.